harsh-apcr/MTL782-Data-Mining/Readme.md

 ### 2. Improvement over the usual FP-Growth

+We use **Projected Databases** method to improve upon the usual FP-*growth* algorithm

+FP-*growth* described previously is a main memory-based frequent pattern mining algorithm.
+However, when the database is large, or when the `min_sup` threshold is quite low, it is unrealistic to assume that FP-tree of a database can fit into main memory.
+The *Projected Database* algorithm that we describe here scales very well with large databases

+*Definition* (Projected Database).
+Let a<sub>i</sub> be a frequent item in a transaction database, DB.
+The a<sub>i</sub>-projected database for a<sub>i</sub>
+is derived from DB by collecting all the transactions containing a<sub>i</sub> and removing from them (1) infrequent items, (2) all frequent items after a<sub>i</sub> in the list of frequent items, and (3) a<sub>i</sub> itself.

+*Alogrithm* : Partition the DB into a set of projected DBs and then for each p-projected database, where p is a frequent item from DB, construct p-conditional FP-tree and mine frequent patterns from it.

 ### 3. How to use this library
 Source code is contained in `src\rule-mining\fpgrowth\` where `fpgrowth` directory is a python package and you can import the following functions: